 From Nicolai Fechin by Mary N. Balcomb

 Following along our story . . we’ve reached the paintings!

 For each of these paintings, which came first: art or technology?

-THE ART Having once been asked this, I was surprised, as he’d never thought about this question.
+THE ART Having once been asked this, I was surprised, as I’d never thought about this question.
 As you will read, they usually started with an artistic idea or inspiration – the foam in a cup of cappuccino, or how nested curves direct the eye, as often seen in a Renaissance nativity painting.

 The art . . and the science,

 with fascinating results.

 THE SCIENCE Then the question was asked: given the art idea, how can we create that in the computer and turn that into brushstrokes for the robot to paint?
 Various approaches of AI and other technologies are explained with each painting.